 Things To Do While You're Stuck at Home

-In order to slow the spread of COVID-19, you and your kids might find yourselves stuck at home.
+In order to slow the spread of COVID-19, you and your kids find yourselves stuck at home and on lockdown.

-Schools are closed and you are probably trying to avoid going into public or having any play dates with friends or family.
+Schools are closed and you are shuttering in place trying to avoid going into public or having any play dates with friends or family.

 You might be wondering if you will all catch cabin fever while you are stuck at home.
 Thankfully, the internet has plenty of ideas for you, and we are sharing them here.
 And, yes, many of them are free!